 Dr. Reyes's practice specialty is in the area of psychiatric/mental health nursing

 Dr. Reyes currently teaches Psychiatric Nursing, Nursing Research, Nursing Informatics, and Quality Improvement courses.

-He completed his Ph.D. in nursing at the University of Western Ontario in London, Ontario, Canada, which is a research-intensive university that emphasizes studies about leadership in nursing education, health promotion, and health services delivery.
-Reyes earned his Master of Science in Nursing at D’Youville College in Buffalo, New York and his Bachelor of Science in Nursing at the Remedios T. Romualdez Medical Foundation in Tacloban City, Philippines.
+Dr. Reyes completed his Ph.D. in Nursing at the University of Western Ontario in London, Ontario, Canada, which is a research-intensive university that emphasizes studies about leadership in nursing education, health promotion, and health services delivery.
+He earned his Master of Science in Nursing at D’Youville College in Buffalo, New York and his Bachelor of Science in Nursing at the Remedios T. Romualdez Medical Foundation in Tacloban City, Philippines.

 Dr. Reyes focuses his program of research on the concept and construct of resilience among individuals with post-traumatic stress disorder (i.e., college student military veterans, Asian American women with history of trauma and post-traumatic stress, and older adults with lifetime history of trauma).
 He is currently exploring the effects of a mindfulness mobile app on the resilience of individuals with Post-traumatic Stress Disorder (PTSD).
 He also developed and published four grounded theories relating to resilience: the grounded theory of pushing through, the theory of integrating, the theory of modulating intrusions, and the theory of mindful scaffolding.
 These grounded theories provide the theoretical framework of his research studies.
 He has also published articles in peer-reviewed journals and presented at local, regional, national, and international conferences.

 Awards, recognitions, or group affiliations